 Brown County State Park in Indiana

 A drive through Brown County State Park in Indiana allows for impressive views of trees dotted with reds, yellows, oranges, browns, and even purples.
 The state park, about 40 minutes east of Bloomington, gives visitors an opportunity to see miles of fall foliage from vantage points along several vistas.

 Morgan County in Indiana

 It is also home to 80% of the tree canopy of central Indiana, so you know you’re bound to see a lot of fall colors!
 There’s a fall foliage festival, apple orchards, and even a zip line that gives you a closeup of the colorful trees.

 Scenic North Shore Drive in Minnesota

 Gooseberry Falls State Park is a great stop.
 You can walk next to the waterfalls and stream.
 As you make your way farther north, plan a short hike to Portage Falls.
 Just feet from the northern border, the High Falls has a 120-foot drop.
-The sound of the water rushing over the edge and spilling in the bay below is almost deafening.
+The sound of the water rushing over the edge and spilling into the bay below is almost deafening.
 You’ll hear the falls from the visitors center.

 Where to See Fall Colors in Ohio

-Hocking Hills State Park in Ohio
+Hocking Hills State Park

 Drive along the Hocking Hills Scenic Byway for some of the best fall scenery, go rock climbing, or take a canoe ride on one of the park’s rivers.
 Be sure to make time for the local fall festivals, covered bridges, and Hocking Valley Scenic Railway.

 Don’t forget to check the fall foliage map to find out the best times to see the leaves changing in the Midwest.